supabitapp/codex-balancer/README.md

 supports_websockets = true
 ```

-Codex reads the bearer token from the environment that launches it.
-Do not also configure `[model_providers.balancer.auth]`; command-backed auth and `env_key` are mutually exclusive.

 ## Routing
-Routing logic is in ROUTING.md, keep that up to date and simple, human readable
+Routing logic is in ROUTING.md.